ConnorFriday-code/Pharos-Computers/README.md

 a.
 To quickly learn the purpose/service of the website/shop

 b.
-To have the services clearly and simply explained, and that owner of the shop values my time.
+To have the services clearly and simply explained, and that the owner of the shop values my time.

 c.
-To be assured that services provided is both good quality and good value
+To be assured that services provided are both good quality and good value

 d.
 To be quickly directed to contact details if they're sold on the service